Continuity vs Categories

 Distinguish between four distinct representations of the values of a variable:

-- Actual values as they exist apart from their measurement
+1. Actual values as they exist apart from their measurement

-- Data values as recorded measurements of the actual values
+2. Data values as recorded measurements of the actual values

-- Data values stored within a computer file in terms of bits, binary integers
+3. Data values stored within a computer file in terms of bits, binary integers

-- Data values as represented within the analysis system
+4. Data values as represented within the analysis system

 Categorical Variables

 Examine the number of unique data values for each variable in the data frame.
 The values of a categorical variable form a relatively small number of categories called levels.
 Each level represents a distinct group.
 For example, the values of the categorical variable Gender define groups of Men, Women, and Other.
 Other categorical variables are Cola Preference, State of Residence, or Football Jersey Number.
-Yes, the number on the jersey consists of numeric digits, but those digits are labels, not subject to arithmetic operations such as computing an average.
+Yes, the number on the jersey consists of numeric digits, but those digits are labels, not subject to arithmetic operations such as averaging.
 A categorical variable may also be called a qualitative variable or a grouping variable.

 The values of categorical variables are labeled rather than measured.
-We do not measure the state of the USA in which a person resides but instead assign a person to that state based on self-report or an examination of public records.
+We do not measure the state of the USA in which a person resides, but instead assign a person to that state based on self-report or an examination of public records.
 The classification into a group assigns a label, such as Oregon or Texas.

 One categorical data type is a set of rankings, called ordinal data, which are data values that are ordered categories.